oneilstokeseqrm/graphrag-toolkit-1.0/docs/lexical-graph/metadata-filtering.md

 Matadata filtering supports filtering by date and datetime values.
 There are two ways in which you can ensure datetime filtering is applied during indexing and querying:

   - Supply Python  `date`  or `datetime` objects in the metadata fields attached to source documents, and in the metadata filters applied when querying.
-  - Indicate that a field is to be treated as a datetime value by suffixing with `_date` or `_datetime`.
+  - Indicate that a field is to be treated as a datetime value by suffixing the field name with `_date` or `_datetime`.
 You can then supply either `date` or `datetime` objects, or string representations of dates and datetime values, when indexing and querying.

 In the build stage, Python `date` and `datetime` metadata values are converted to ISO-formatted datetime values before being persisted to the graph and vector stores.
 During querying, Python `date` and `datetime` metadata values are similarly converted to ISO-formatted datetime values before being applied in a filter.  `date` and `datetime` Pyton objects explictly communicate that a value should be treated as a date or datetime.
 With this approach, you do not need to add a `_date` or `_datetime` suffix to a metadata field name.
-However, you should ensure that  `date`  and/or `datetime` objects are used both during indexing and querying: if one or other of these stages receives a string representation of a date or datetime, filtering may not work as intended.
+However, you must ensure that  `date`  and/or `datetime` objects are used both during indexing and querying: if one or other of these stages receives a string representation of a date or datetime, filtering may not work as intended.

 Metadata fields that end with `_date` or `_datetime` are converted to ISO-formatted datetime values before being persisted to the graph and vector stores.
 Similarly, the values of metadata filters whose keys end with `_date` or `_datetime` are converted to ISO-formatted datetime values before being evaluated.